Reconstruction Treaties: Southern Treaty Commission

 As a component of Reconstruction, a "grand council was called by the President of the United States, through the department of the Interior, to which a summons was issued to each of the five tribes to send representatives.
 This call was mandatory as far as it related to all Indian tribes which had been identified by treaty or otherwise with the late southern confederacy.
 Word was also given to other tribes, many of whom had reservations in Kansas."
-The Council, the Southern Treaty Commission, held in Ft.
-Smith, Arkansas, was attended by hundreds of Indians representing dozens of tribes.
+The Council of the Southern Treaty Commission, held in Fort Smith, Arkansas, was attended by hundreds of Indians representing dozens of tribes.
 Over the next several years the commission negotiated treaties with different tribes that resulted in additional relocations to Indian Territory and the de facto creation (initially by treaty) of an unorganized Oklahoma Territory.

-In September 1865, the Southern Treaty Commission, headed by Dennis N. Cooley, Commissioner of Indian Affairs met with delegates of the Five Civilized Tribes as well as other tribes.
-At the meeting Cooley informed the Tribes that by joining the Confederacy, their previous treaties were null and void, and that new treaties would need to be negotiated.
+In September 1865, the Southern Treaty Commission, headed by Dennis N. Cooley, Commissioner of Indian Affairs met with delegates of the Five Civilized Tribes as well as other tribes in Fort Smith.
+At the meeting Cooley informed the tribes that by joining the Confederacy, their previous treaties were null and void, and that new treaties would need to be negotiated.
 Key components of new treaties would be the abolishment of slavery, providing homes for the freedmen, and giving up part of their lands for the settlement of other American Indians.

 It was stated that it was the policy of the US Government that "all nations and tribes in the Indian Territory be formed into one consolidated government after the plan proposed by the Senate of the United States, in a bill for organizing the Indian territory."